SeismicSource/sourcespec/docs/theoretical_background.rst

           \frac{2}{3} \times
           \left( \log_{10} M_x(f) - 9.1 \right)

-The data vector is compared to the teoretical model:
+The data vector is compared to the theoretical model:

 .. math::